Current Alerts and Notices (View all)

 Town Hall Heritage Restoration

-Work is underway to restore the Municipal Chambers, Glenroy Auditorium and Town Hall building complex.
-The Octagon-facing Municipal Chambers building is listed as a Category 1 Heritage building and is the only substantial town hall of the Victorian period remaining in New Zealand still serving a municipal purpose.
+The Octagon-facing Municipal Chambers building is listed as a Category 1 Heritage building and is the only substantial town hall of the Victorian period remaining in New Zealand that still aims to serve a municipal purpose.
+A team of specialist trades people will be working closely together, employing traditional skills and materials to ensure that a quality, sustainable and faithful restoration is carried out.

 Aerial scheduled work